 You know what else is fantastically jazzy about this alcohol-free drink?
 It's healthy!!!
 Ready-made store bought margarita mixes often contain corn syrup or gobs of sugar.
 This virgin margarita offers the traditional citrus flavor with yummy beet juice and less artificial flavors and sugars.

 Are you a fan of mason jars?
 Mason jars are super versatile and convenient.
 Served and stored in mason jars, these slushy-type virgin margaritas can be made in advance for easy prep.
-Serve these margaritas right away or freeze them in individua jars for an easy peasie go-to summer drink later in the week.
+Serve right away or freeze virgin margaritas in individual jars for an easy peasie go-to summer drink later in the week.
 Plus - when removed from the freezer, the "frozen" jars keep the ingredients cold and slushy.

 Just remember to rim your glass with salt or sugar IMMEDIATELY after removing from the freezer.
 Yup.
 It's the perfect (and only) time to invert the glasses; otherwise, you will be slurping margaritas off your floor and counters!